MrIbrahem/py-popularpages/README.md

 ##### Usage

-After installing and configuring the bot (see above), three console scripts are available.
-All of them accept a `--dry-run` flag to print the output instead of saving edits to the wiki, and `--wiki` to target a specific wiki (e.g.
+After installing and configuring the bot (see above), three commands are available, all run with `python -m`.
+All of them accept a `--dry-run` flag to print the output instead of saving edits to the wiki, and `--wiki` to target a specific wiki (e.g. `en.wikipedia`).
-`en.wikipedia`).

--   **`popularpages-check`** — Run a full update cycle.
+-   **`python -m popularpages.cli.check_reports`** — Run a full update cycle.
     Checks every configured wiki (or just `--wiki`) for WikiProjects not yet updated this month and regenerates their reports.
 This is what the monthly cron job should call.

     ```sh
     # Update all wikis
-    popularpages-check
+    python -m popularpages.cli.check_reports

     # Update only English Wikipedia
-    popularpages-check --wiki en.wikipedia
+    python -m popularpages.cli.check_reports --wiki en.wikipedia

     # Preview changes without writing to the wiki
-    popularpages-check --wiki en.wikipedia --dry-run
+    python -m popularpages.cli.check_reports --wiki en.wikipedia --dry-run
     ```

--   **`popularpages-report`** — Manually regenerate the report for a single WikiProject.
+-   **`python -m popularpages.cli.generate_report`** — Manually regenerate the
+    report for a single WikiProject.
 Useful for re-running a project that failed or for testing.

     ```sh
-    popularpages-report --wiki en.wikipedia --project Dinosaurs
+    python -m popularpages.cli.generate_report --wiki en.wikipedia --project Dinosaurs
-    popularpages-report --wiki en.wikipedia --project Dinosaurs --dry-run
+    python -m popularpages.cli.generate_report --wiki en.wikipedia --project Dinosaurs --dry-run
     ```

--   **`popularpages-index`** — Regenerate only the index page for a wiki (the page listing all of its WikiProject reports).
+-   **`python -m popularpages.cli.generate_index`** — Regenerate only the index
+    page for a wiki (the page listing all of its WikiProject reports).

     ```sh
-    popularpages-index --wiki en.wikipedia
+    python -m popularpages.cli.generate_index --wiki en.wikipedia
-    popularpages-index --wiki en.wikipedia --dry-run
+    python -m popularpages.cli.generate_index --wiki en.wikipedia --dry-run
     ```

-You can also run the modules directly, e.g.
-`python -m popularpages.cli.check_reports --wiki en.wikipedia`.

 ##### Dependencies